 Post updated September 2017

 I have this sudden new found obsession with fresh figs. If I can find a use for them, I’m putting them in a dish.

 I’m not exactly sure when it started – perhaps it was when we were out in San Francisco and I had a couple of dishes that included figs that really opened my eyes to their full potential.

 Regardless of when my love began, figs are in season and I’m buying them up.
-I came up with this quick appetizer last weekend when I had some company over for dinner.
+I came up with these goat cheese and fig pockets as a quick appetizer last weekend when I had some company over for dinner.